YOU HEARD ME RIGHT.

 I thought for once, I could get better.
 I used Youtube videos and tutorials.
 I was a true “student of the art” or a desperate Youtuber.

 Then, as my last semester as a Senior in college (this current semester) I forgot that I needed to take Art 101 to fulfill one of my GE credits.
 Yay.

 I was super excited to start it but what I did not know was that it was a line and design class, not an animated, illustrative whatever that I was trying to cultivate.

 Let’s just say that with each assignment, my ability to view myself as someone that could maybe kind of draw, diminished.

 That was, until, I decided to look at myself differently.

 Yeah, I suck at lines and designs and shapes or whatever.
 To hell with architecture being in my future.

 BUT I am good at loving people and spending time drawing even if it takes hours of youtube videos and self-motivation.

 My art or ability to draw cartoons will never be in the MET or even framed in someone’s home, but it will be a way where I can still show people that I love and care for them.

-So, huzzah for the C I got in Art 101 (already got into grad school sooooo).
+So, huzzah for the C I got in Art 101 (already got into grad school sooooo) (UPDATE: I talked myself into an A-.
+I should be a lawyer).
 Huzzah for learning that talents don’t have to be extravagant.
 Huzzah for showing that even weaknesses can still be a talent for yourself.